 If your cornea is permanently cloudy or scarred, your ophthalmologist may recommend a corneal transplant.
 This is when the diseased cornea is replaced with a clear, healthy cornea from a human donor.
 Depending on the which layers of the cornea are diseased or damaged, a full or partial corneal transplant may be required.

 Schedule an appointment

-Contact us at (803) 779-3070 to schedule an appointment for an eye exam with one of our American Board of Ophthalmology certified physicians at any of our three conveniently located clinics.
+Contact us at (803) 779-3070 to schedule an appointment for an eye exam with one of our American Board of Ophthalmology certified physicians at any of our four conveniently located clinics.